 It might seem an odd partnership, but the brightest minds in the museum world were driven to deal with criminals in the pursuit of objects of beauty.
-To account for their illicit dealings, Felch says the Getty adopted a see-no-evil policy.
+To account for their illicit dealings, Felch says, the Getty adopted a see-no-evil policy.

 "They danced this very tricky dance for several years, where they publicly denounced the illicit trade and they decried the looting that their acquisitions fueled," he explains.

-In one instance, the Getty knowingly purchased an ancient golden funerary wreath from imposters.
+In one instance, the Getty knowingly purchased an ancient golden funerary wreath from impostors.
 A pair of supposed Swiss collectors contacted the Getty in the early 1990s with an offer to sell the wreath.
 When True met with the gentlemen, it was clear that something was amiss.
-The wreath, stowed in a cardboard box, was slightly rumpled, and the men did not seem to be who claimed to be: "One very likely has a thick Greek accent, the other is a Serb, and both of them seem somewhat shady," Felch says.
+The wreath, stowed in a cardboard box, was slightly rumpled, and the men did not seem to be who they claimed to be: "One very likely has a thick Greek accent, the other is a Serb, and both of them seem somewhat shady," Felch says.